A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Background

 \subsection{Q-Learning with Time-Varying Learning Policies}

-The Q-learning algorithm, first introduced in \cite{watkins1992q}, is presented in Algorithm~\ref{algo:Q-learning}.
-In the $k$-th iteration, the algorithm computes a learning policy $\pi_k$ based on the current estimate $Q_k$ of $Q^*$ through a potentially time-varying mapping $f_k(\cdot)$.
-We will discuss the choice of $f_k(\cdot)$ in more detail shortly.
-The agent then collects a sample transition using $\pi_k$ and updates $Q_k$ as a stochastic approximation to solve the Bellman equation~(\ref{eq:Bellman}).
+The Q-learning algorithm, first introduced in \cite{watkins1992q}, is summarized in Algorithm~\ref{algo:Q-learning}.
+At iteration $k$, the algorithm computes a learning policy $\pi_k$ from the current estimate $Q_k$ via a mapping $f(\cdot)$, which is discussed in detail below.
+The agent then samples a transition using $\pi_k$ and updates $Q_k$ via a stochastic approximation algorithm for solving the Bellman equation~\eqref{eq:Bellman}, where $\alpha$ denotes the stepsize (learning rate).